celo-org/docs/docs/cel2/whats-changed.md

 ## EIP1559 implementation

 The Celo L2 adds a base fee floor, which imposes a lower limit on the base fee.
-This is currently configured in through chain config.
+This is currently configured through chain config.

 The starting value is: